JuanCam/ConferenceApp/README.md

 -------------------

 -First of all, for using this webiste follow this steps:<br>
-*Download or clone the source code.
+*Download or clone the source code.<br>
-*Go to console.developers.google.com
+*Go to console.developers.google.com<br>
-*Create a new project.
+*Create a new project.<br>
-*Run App Engine.
+*Run App Engine.<br>
-*Deploy the project.
+*Deploy the project.<br>
-*Introduce the url <your-project-id>.appspot.com
+*Introduce the url <your-project-id>.appspot.com<br>
--The Conference Central is an application that allows registered gmail accounts to create, view and register to conferences.
+-The Conference Central is an application that allows registered gmail accounts to create, view and register to conferences.<br>
--Create sessions for the conferences
+-Create sessions for the conferences.<br>
--Add sessions to whislist
+-Add sessions to whislist.<br>
--You can filter the sessions by time and duration.
+-You can filter the sessions by time and duration.<br>
--You can also filter the sessions by duration, searching by all the sessions with inferior or greater than the desired duration or also equal duration.
+-You can also filter the sessions by duration, searching by all the sessions with inferior or greater than the desired duration or also equal duration.<br>

 PULLING REQUEST
 ------------------